RTEMS/rtems-docs/README.txt

    Note the topic items are manually numbered, which makes it easier to see which item matches the text.
 Use <> for the number and align at a position that makes the number as visible as possible.
-Use hanging indents if an items extends past a single line.
+Use hanging indents if an item extends past a single line.

 9. Use the RTEMS domain references for URLs and mailing lists.
 For example to insert the RTEMS developers list use: